Lulu13022002/pipnet/README.md

          SSLUseStapling On # enable better method of listening status certificate SSLStaplingCache "shmcb:ssl_stapling(32768)"
       </IfModule>

+      # if ssl.conf isn't located inside security folder you can use Location scope
       #<Location "/security">
          <IfModule ssl_module>
             SSLProtocol all -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 # version that isn't supported (all without the version that you check: here it's TLS 1.2)